Emma Smith, a local prostitute, is attacked by a local gang at the junction of Osborn Street and Brick Lane.

 John Pizer, whom Sergeant Thick maintains is recognized as "Leather Apron," is arrested.
 He can, however, provide alibis for the two recent murders and is released.

-A missive addressed to 'Dear Boss' arrives at the Central News Agency.
+A missive addressed to 'The Boss' arrives at the Central News Agency.

 It is signed JACK THE RIPPER, a name which will turn the unknown miscreant into a world famous legend.